1935 NFL Championship Game

-The 1935 NFL Championship game was the third National Football League (NFL) title game, held December 15 at University of Detroit Stadium (Titan Stadium) in Detroit, Michigan.
+The 1935 NFL Championship game was the third National Football League (NFL) title game, held on December 15 at University of Detroit Stadium (Titan Stadium) in Detroit, Michigan.
 The 1935 champion of the Western Division was the Detroit Lions (7–3–2) and the champion of the Eastern Division was the New York Giants (9–3).

 The Giants, coached by Steve Owen, were in their third straight title game and were defending champions, while the Lions (coached by George "Potsy" Clark) were in their first title game, three years removed from their nailbiting loss in the indoor 1932 NFL Playoff Game as the Portsmouth Spartans.

-At 15,000 attendance, it was the least attended peacetime championship game in league history.
+With an estimated 15,000 fans in attendance, it was the least attended peacetime championship game in league history.

 Game summary

 The weather in Detroit for the game was gray, wet, and windy, and the field at the University of Detroit's Titan Stadium was sloppy.
-The Lions took the opening kickoff and drove down the field for a touchdown.
-They were helped by two long passing plays, including one from Ace Gutowsky that hit Ed Danowski, playing defense, in the chest and was caught by end Ed Klewicki.
-Gutowsky capped the 61-yard drive with a two-yard touchdown run and Glenn Presnell kicked the extra point for the 7-0 lead.
-After the Lions scored another touchdown on a twisting 40 yard run by Dutch Clark, Detroit had a 13-0 lead, but the Giants cut the lead to 6 by halftime on a long pass from Danowski to Ken Strong.
-However, two touchdowns in the fourth quarter by Ernie Caddel and future Lions coach Buddy Parker sealed the 26-7 victory, and their first NFL Championship, for the Lions.
+The Lions took the opening kickoff and marched 61 yards down the field for a touchdown, with fullback Ace Gutowsky doing the honors on a 2-yard run.
+The Lions scored another first quarter touchdown on a twisting 40-yard run by star halfback Dutch Clark, giving Detroit a 13–0 lead.

+Midway through the second quarter the Giants fought back with a 42-yard scoring pass from Ed Danowski to Ken Strong, with Detroit's Gutowsky managing to get a hand on the ball on defense but failing to break up the play.

+The 13–7 halftime score managed to hold until late in the fourth quarter, when a low Giants punt hit one of the team's linemen and became a live ball, which was recovered by Detroit on the New York 26 yard line.
+A sweep by Ernie Caddel found the end zone, essentially icing the game for the home team.
+A pass interception by future Lions coach Buddy Parker gave the ball back to the Lions on the 10, leading to a final 4-yard touchdown run by Parker in the game's final seconds.

+Starting lineups

+Players played both offensively and defensively until replaced by a substitute in this era.
+The starters included: